w3f/polkadot-wiki/docs/learn-availability.md

 3. Availability and unavailability subprotocols.
 4. Secondary GRANDPA validity checks.
 5. Objection procedure for fishermen.
-6. Invokation of a Byzantine fault tolerant _finality gadget_ to cement the chain.
+6. Invocation of a Byzantine fault tolerant _finality gadget_ to cement the chain.

 ### Parachain phase